ubiquity-os-marketplace/personal-agent-bridge/README.md

 ### Overview

-This plugin template is built on a modern TypeScript-based architecture that runs on Cloudflare Workers, providing a serverless execution environment for Ubiquibot plugins.
+This plugin template is built on a modern TypeScript-based architecture that runs on Cloudflare Workers, providing a serverless execution environment for UbiquityOS plugins.
 The architecture consists of several key components:

 - **Worker Runtime**: Built on Cloudflare Workers using the `wrangler` framework
 - **Plugin SDK Integration**: Leverages `@ubiquity-os/plugin-sdk` for core plugin functionality